Dongguan Guangdong, China Travel Guide

 Shipping services (EMS, DHL, FedEx, SF Express) are readily available.
 Be aware of customs regulations and duties for your home country when shipping purchases.

-Major credit cards are accepted at larger stores, but local mobile payment apps dominate for smaller vendors.
+Major credit cards are widely accepted at larger stores, but local mobile payment apps dominate for smaller vendors.

 Explore international and domestic brands in large, contemporary shopping centers located in central districts.